- three assessment tools

 The assessments cover two learning areas and one capability:

 - English – Speaking and Listening: the development of functional communication skills leading towards recognition and use of the social conventions of communication

 - English – Reading and Writing: the development of the use and interpretation of symbolic forms of representation leading towards early reading and writing

 - Personal and Social Capability: the development of skills to support personal/emotional and social/relational dispositions, intelligences, and sensibilities including:

 - Personal and Social Capability, Self Awareness: Self (specifically for students on the autism spectrum): the development of basic skills related to attention, memory and becoming an independent learner.

 Together, these assessment tools provide a comprehensive picture of a student's strengths and abilities.

-Early ABLES is an online assessment for learning tool to help educators create and provide a more tailored learning experience for children aged two to five years with disabilities or developmental delay.
+Early ABLES is a strengths and observation-based online assessment for learning tool.
+It supports early childhood educators to provide a more individualised learning experience for children aged two to five years with disabilities and/or developmental delay.

-For more information, and to access the Early ABLES assessment tools, visit:
+For more information and to access Early ABLES visit